Davidorenlane/imessage-agent/imessage-agent/README.md

 ## Usage

+> **Important**: Before you start you'll need to add an OPEN_AI_API_KEY to your .env file.
+Typical queries cost a few cents in OpenAI credits, but there are really no guardrails and it could get quite expensive!
+Please USE AT YOUR OWN RISK.
+Alternatively, you can try with another model or model provider.
+This has been a fun way to benchmark a few different models with openRouter!

 The iMessage Agent provides several tools to work with your messages and contacts:

 1. **Find Contact**: Locate contacts by name, phone number, or email.
 Supports fuzzy matching and reconciliation between VCF contacts and chat.db handles.